 Cut prison spending

 A recent Field Poll shows voters favor resolving the budget deficit mostly through spending cuts rather than tax increases.
-At the same time, they oppose cutbacks in 10 of 12 major categories of state spending, including the three largest—public schools, health care and higher education.
+At the same time, they oppose cutbacks to public schools, health care and higher education.

-There are a number of steps the state could take immediately to reduce the prison population.
-One would be to release all geriatric prisoners, especially those with expensive medical problems.
+There are a number of safe steps the state could take immediately to reduce the prison population.
+One would be to release geriatric prisoners.
 Another would be to stop returning parolees to prison for minor violations.
 A third would be to shave a few months off the average sentence of nonviolent offenders.

 Ultimately, though, we need to invest in community responses to nonviolent crime.
 Community-based corrections programs allow offenders to be in the workforce and pay restitution while freeing up prison space for more dangerous, long-term offenders.